 Check online to see if your medication has a savings card—Medicare and Medicaid do not apply, however.
 If so, be sure to register or activate your card and provide it to the pharmacist BEFORE they run the medication through your insurance.

 Register here for a Lantus savings and support card.
 According to OnTrack Diabetes editorial advisor Amy Hess-Fischl, MS, RD, LDN, BC-ADM, CDE programs like this one are also available for Novo Nordisk products as well as many of the oral medications.
+Ademlog has a savings program for the company's version of mealtime insulin (similar to Humalog and Novolog) if you buy10 mL vials or 10 packs of 5 pens per prescription.

 Most programs require that your household income is below 250% or 300% of the national poverty level.
 You can use this easy calculator from NeedyMeds to determine your income in relation to the national poverty level.

 In an ideal world, insulin would be as cheap as Viagra.
 Unfortunately, the system is currently working against us and making living well with diabetes an extremely expensive burden.
-If you’re currently forced to choose between paying your rent or buying your insulin, know that they are groups and people out there that can help!
+If you’re currently forced to choose between paying your rent or buying your insulin, know that there are groups and people out there that can help!
 You’re not alone.

 *Ginger Vieira is a paid spokesperson for One Drop (as of Sept.
 2018) but was not affiliated with the company until after this article was published.